-While Ariel was a school-based math coach, she helped K-5 teachers build mathematics content knowledge by utilizing big ideas, strategies, and models when planning lessons.
+As a school-based math coach, Ariel helped K-5 teachers build mathematics content knowledge by utilizing big ideas, strategies, and models when planning lessons.
 She also facilitated multiple interactive workshops to help parents understand how their children learn mathematics through exploration.

 In 2016, Ariel joined the Metamorphosis team as a content coach, working in schools throughout New York City.
 She uses the plan, co-teach, and debrief model to learn alongside teachers.
 Ariel believes that teachers are, first and foremost, learners.
 When we stop learning, we stop growing.
 If we believe that we are lifelong learners, then our students will too.